jadehaus/datascience-contest/README.md

 # datascience-contest
-Codes for 1st Datascience Contest of KAIST-UNIST-POSTECH
+Codes for 1st Datascience Contest of KAIST-UNIST-POSTECH.

 ---------
 ## To start